TensorOpsAI/LLMstudio/README.md

 pip install llmstudio
 ```

-Clone the repo and run the following command at root level
+Run the startup command

 ```
-docker-compose up --build
+llmstudio server
 ```

-You can access the UI at http://localhost:3000
+You can access the UI at http://localhost:3000 and send requests to the API at http://localhost:8000

 ## 🤔 About LLMstudio